Full Cosmetic Product Safety Assessment

 Cosmetic Product Safety Report (CPSR)

-The EU Cosmetic Product Safety Report (CPSR) is a document that plays a crucial role in ensuring the safety of cosmetic products placed on the European Union (EU) market.
-It is a requirement under the EU Cosmetic Regulation (Regulation (EC) No 1223/2009), which sets out the rules and regulations for cosmetic products.
+The EU Cosmetic Product Safety Report (CPSR) is a document that plays a crucial role in ensuring the safety of cosmetic products placed on the market in the European Union (EU).
+It is a requirement under the EU Cosmetics Regulation (Regulation (EC) No. 1223/2009), which sets out the rules and regulations for cosmetic products.

 Cosmetic Product Information File (PIF)

-The Cosmetic Product Information File (PIF) is a comprehensive document that serves as a central repository of information related to a cosmetic product.
-It is a mandatory requirement under the European Union (EU) Cosmetic Regulation (Regulation (EC) No 1223/2009).
-The PIF is intended to provide competent authorities with access to key details about a cosmetic product and its safety assessment.
+The Cosmetic Product Information File (PIF) is a comprehensive document that serves as a central repository of information about a cosmetic product.
+It is a mandatory requirement under the European Union (EU) Cosmetics Regulation (Regulation (EC) No. 1223/2009).
+The PIF is intended to provide competent authorities with access to key data on a cosmetic product and its safety assessment.

-A cosmetic challenge test, often referred to as a preservative efficacy test or a challenge test, is a laboratory procedure conducted to assess the effectiveness of preservatives in cosmetic products.
-The purpose of this test is to ensure that the formulation is adequately protected against microbial contamination throughout its shelf life and usage by consumers.
+A cosmetic challenge test, also known as an efficacy test or challenge test, is a laboratory procedure performed to assess the efficacy of preservatives in cosmetic products.
+The purpose of this test is to ensure that the formulation is sufficiently protected against microbial contamination throughout its shelf life and during consumer use.

-Microbiology testing is a critical aspect of the cosmetic industry, focusing on product safety and quality by monitoring and controlling microbial contamination.
+Microbiological testing is a critical aspect of the cosmetics industry and focuses on product safety and quality by monitoring and controlling microbial contamination.
 It helps manufacturers produce safe and effective cosmetic and personal care products for consumers.

-Cosmetics stability testing is a series of evaluations conducted to assess how a cosmetic product’s physical, chemical, and microbiological properties are affected over time when stored under various conditions.
-The purpose of this testing is to ensure that the product remains safe, effective, and retains its intended quality throughout its shelf life.
+Cosmetic stability testing is a series of evaluations conducted to assess how the physical, chemical, and microbiological properties of a cosmetic product are affected over time when stored under various conditions.
+The purpose of these tests is to ensure that the product remains safe and effective and retains its intended quality throughout its shelf life.

 EU CPNP Notification

-The EU CPNP Notification refers to the process of notifying cosmetic products to the Cosmetic Products Notification Portal (CPNP), which is a centralized online notification system used within the European Union (EU).
-The CPNP is established under the EU Cosmetic Regulation (Regulation (EC) No 1223/2009), and it serves as a tool for the exchange of information about cosmetic products among regulatory authorities and the Responsible Persons placing these products on the market.
+The EU CPNP notification refers to the process of notifying cosmetic products to the Cosmetic Products Notification Portal (CPNP), a centralized online notification system used within the European Union (EU).
+The CPNP was established under the EU Cosmetics Regulation (Regulation (EC) No. 1223/2009) and serves as a tool for exchanging information about cosmetic products between regulatory authorities and the responsible persons who place these products on the market.

 How does the process work?

-- You purchase the assessment through our website.
+- You purchase the assessment via our website.

 - After purchase, you will gain access to our secure portal where you can complete the intake.

-- Complete all requested information about your product and upload relevant documentation.
+- Fill in all requested information about your product and upload relevant documentation.

 - Send physical samples of your product to our laboratory.
-When you scedule your lab test in the portal the safety assessor will request the number of samples.
-It depends on your product and packaging.
+When you scan your lab test in the portal, the safety assessor will ask for the number of samples.
+This depends on your product and packaging.

 - Laboratory tests